lichung01/03-Getting-and-Cleaning-Data/README.md

 the database of 30 people in training or test mode using the results of the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These signals were used to estimate variables of the feature vector for each pattern, ‘-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 The program performs the process to extract and clean the data from a set of raw data files identified in the CookBook.
-A clean and tidy dataset (tidydataset.txt) is produced as an output to allow for further analysis.
+A clean and tidy dataset (tidy_dataset.txt) is produced as an output to allow for further analysis.

 ### The Codebook